Don’t you just hate it when you can’t replicate all those phenomenal cosplaying tutorials floating around on the internet?

 If you are concerned about toxins in your life, you should know that many chemicals enter your bloodstream via your skin.
 Parabens, Sodium Laurel Sulfate, heavy metals and other chemicals may be present in some body and face paints.
 Please read all the labels before you purchase and consider what works best for you and your family.

-You may have noticed how we added minor details about the cost-effectiveness of each brand.
+You may have noticed how I added minor details about the cost-effectiveness of each brand.
 This is because of the fact that body paint for cosplay generally costs a little more than products you might find at your average craft or Halloween stores.
 Typically, this is because of the fact that such products are manufactured in high-quality control standards and consist of 100% safe ingredients.

 It is also important to mention here that all too often, cosplayers end up with rashes or other skin ailments because they didn’t research products and just bought cheap brands.

 - Beyond the Paint